 While gender equality has always been contested, opposition to gender equality and to women's rights activism has become more vocal, global and better organized in recent years.
-A variety of actors has emerged and strengthened, including religious groups and conservative actors, right wing populist and nationalist groups, men's rights groups and more recently anti-gender ideology movements (Bob 2012; Kovats and Poim, 2015; Kovats, 2017; Kuhar, 2015; Kuhar and Paternotte, 2017; Korolczuk and Graff, 2018; Roggeband, 2018; Verloo, 2018).
-Some of these groups are long established actors and others are newly emerging such as the anti-gender ideology movements.
+A variety of actors has emerged and strengthened, including religious groups and conservative actors, right-wing populist and nationalist groups, men's rights groups and anti-gender ideology movements.18 Some of these groups are long-established actors and others, such as the anti-gender ideology movements, are newly emerging.

-Oppositional actors started to organize and network transnationally in the mid-1990s when significant progress in women's rights was made at the international level (Buss and Herman, 2003; Chappell, 2006).
-At the 1995 Beijing conference religious and conservative governments and non-state actors made some small but significant inroads, including blocking the inclusion of sexuality rights in outcome documents (Chappell, 2006).
-This created the impetus to seek further collaboration between conservative actors within the framework of the UN conferences.
-An alliance between a wide range of conservative groups such as fundamentalist religious groups, both Christian and Islamic, and states with conservative governments that share a particular conservative and traditional perspective on gender issues emerged seeking to contest, undermine, and prevent further progress of women's rights internationally (Buss and Herman, 2003; Chappell, 2006; Bob, 2012; Sanders, 2018; Roggeband, 2019).
-This coalition operates and mobilizes both at the transnational and national level to act in favor of traditional family values and roles for men and women and thus counteract gender equality progress.
-Over the last decade, oppositional forces have become stronger and better organized (Bob, 2012; Halperin-Kaddari and Freeman, 2016; Sanders, 2018).
-The successful transnational counter mobilization of conservative and religious non-state and state actors potentially threatens existing international agreements and commitments and may undermine the work of international organizations and treaty monitoring bodies (Alston, 2017).
+Oppositional actors started to organize and network transnationally in the mid-1990s when significant progress in women's rights was made at the international level.19 At the 1995 Beijing conference, religious and conservative governments and non-state actors made some small but significant inroads, including blocking the inclusion of sexuality rights in outcome documents.20 This created the impetus for conservative actors to seek further collaboration within the framework of the UN conferences.
+An alliance emerged between a wide range of conservative groups-such as fundamentalist religious groups, both Christian and Islamic, and States with governments that share a particular conservative and traditional perspective on gender issues-seeking to contest, undermine and prevent further progress of women's rights internationally.21 This coalition operates and mobilizes at both the transnational and national level in favour of traditional family values and roles for women and men and thus counteract gender equality progress.
+Over the last decade, oppositional forces have become stronger and better organized.22 The successful transnational counter mobilization of conservative and religious non-state and state actors potentially threatens existing international agreements and commitments and may undermine the work of international organizations and treaty monitoring bodies (see Box 1).23

 A leading actor in this transnational opposition is the Vatican.
-During the preparations of the 1994 Cairo International Conference on Population and Development (ICPD), the Vatican sought the support from Libya and Iran to oppose language on women's rights and reproductive rights in the document (Buss and Herman, 2003; Chappell 2006).
-Often in tandem with the Vatican, the Organization of Islamic Cooperation (OIC), an international organization with 57 member states, acted as powerful player opposing gender equality (Zwingel, 2016).
-Another source of opposition are conservative pro-family
+During the preparations for the 1994 Cairo International Conference on Population and Development (ICPD), the Vatican sought support from Iran and Libya to oppose language on women's rights and reproductive rights in the document.24 Often in tandem with the Vatican, the Organization of Islamic Cooperation (OIC), an international organization with 57 member States, has acted as a powerful player opposing gender equality.25 Another source of opposition is conservative pro-family non-governmental organizations (NGOs), which initially were principally US- and Canada-based organizations with a focus on either national-cultural tradition (e.g., the Heritage Foundation) or religious and family values (e.g., the